Adam Aircraft Industries

 Adam Aircraft Industries (AAI) was an aircraft manufacturer founded by George F. Adam Jr and John C. Knudsen in 1998.
-The company was located at Centennial Airport in the Denver-Aurora Metropolitan Area of Colorado.
+The company was located at Centennial Airport in the Denver-Aurora Metropolitan Area of Colorado, United States.

 The company certified and produced the inline piston twin-engined Adam A500, while the turbofan-powered Adam A700 AdamJet was under development.
 The A700 was intended to be an entrant into the niche of Very Light Jets (VLJs), but its development was ceased before production was achieved.

 One of the first Adam A500s manufactured, A500 s/n 0002, was featured in the 2006 Michael Mann film Miami Vice.